gut0leao/smart-gallery/wp-content/plugins/smart-gallery/readme.txt

 == Description ==

-Smart Gallery Filter is a powerful and free gallery widget for Elementor that provides advanced filtering and search capabilities for your Custom Post Types.
+Smart Gallery is a powerful and free gallery widget for Elementor that provides advanced filtering and search capabilities for your Custom Post Types.
 It's designed as a free alternative to Elementor Pro's Posts widget with enhanced features.

 **🎯 Key Features:**